 I understand everyone isn’t perfect, or that errors will sometimes occur online.
 I also understand you have a great deal of input in your firm in minimizing this kind of behavior on social media by following the bullet points above.
 If you don’t have that input, show this to someone who does.

-As you can see from all of the screenshots I have posted, Mr. Aquila’s and Sullivan & Cromwell’s name were mentioned in each article I reviewed.
+As you can see from all of the screenshots I have posted, Mr. Aquila and his firm’s name were mentioned in each article I reviewed.
 His actions were attached to the firm’s name and brand.
 His actions had the potential to damage the firm’s brand name as well as his own.
 As much as we would like to think we can lead separate personal and professional digital lives, that is not reality.

 Please take the time to make sure everyone in your firm plays his/her part in building a strong, positive firm brand and that the potential to tear down your firm’s good name is minimized. [ctt template=”5″ link=”RYxJd” via=”yes” ]”Please take the time to make sure everyone in your firm plays his/her part in building a strong, positive firm brand and that the potential to tear down your firm’s good name is minimized.” [/ctt]

 Don’t be the next case study about how one of your people blew up in public, tarnishing their name and reputation, as well as your firm’s.

 As always, please let me know if you have any questions, or if there is anything I can do to help you.